opentokix/blog/_posts/2016-04-22-ubuntu-16-04-workstation-upgrade.markdown

 tags: sysadmin, ubuntu, 16.04, lts, upgrade, radeon, video, driver, xorg
 ---

-Usually I dont jump on the bandwagon, but I can change my mind and today I wanted to be on the bleeding edge of the ubuntu wagon.
+Usually I don't jump on the bandwagon, but I can change my mind and today I wanted to be on the bleeding edge of the ubuntu wagon.
 Went on and upgraded my ubuntu 14.04 LTS to 16.04 LTS and the upgrade was not flawless like I have come to expect from debian.

 For some reason the normal do-release-upgrade did not pick up a new release, so I hade to use the command `do-release-upgrade -d` to get the beta.